-- 5. The budget strategy paper is prepared against a backdrop of great uncertainty: indeed, change is the only constant.
+- 4. The budget strategy paper is prepared against a backdrop of great uncertainty: indeed, change remains the only constant.
 Further detail is set out below: - a.
-COVID-19 pandemic: we are acutely aware of the impact the global pandemic has had on the organisation, our registrants and on patients.
+Cost of living crisis: we are acutely aware of the impact the cost of living crisis is having on the organisation, our registrants and on patients.
 In developing the budget strategy paper, we remain cognisant of the challenges to registrants and patients, whilst keeping our focus on the business.

-Our continued approach will be to make the necessary business decisions to safeguard the organisation making sure we have funds allocated to deliver our statutory responsibilities.
+Our continued approach will be to make the necessary business decisions to safeguard the organisation, making sure we have funds allocated to deliver our statutory responsibilities.
 This approach remains true to our core budget principles.

 - b.
 Student number challenges: the osteopathic education institutions (OEIs) vary significantly in size and resources and to a lesser extent geographical location, and when estimating the number of future graduates, caution must be exercised as a closure of an OEI might have a serious impact on our income projections in the medium term.
-The pressure on the education sector is such that we must be aware the possibility of this materialising and the sector being forced to seriously consider some form of consolidation beyond what has recently been announced with the merger of two educational institutions.
+The pressure on the education sector is such that we must be aware the possibility of this materialising and the sector being forced to seriously consider some form of consolidation beyond the recent merger of two educational institutions.
 We are also aware of downward pressure on student numbers for some OEIs. - c.
 Registrant expectations: when fees were reduced in 2012, 2013 and 2014, it was made clear to the profession that reductions would not occur year-on-year into the future; however, there remains an expectation from registrants that Council will scrutinise the budget approach to ensure the GOsC only raises the income it requires to fulfil its statutory responsibilities.
 This is consistent also with our charitable status.

-Having previously reduced the headline fee by 24% and other fee levels by c.14%, Council has held registration fees steady for the last seven years, which represents a decrease in fees in real terms.
-For context, during this time, fees have increased at three other healthcare regulators.
+Having previously reduced the headline fee by 24% and other fee levels by c.14%, Council has held registration fees steady for the last eight years, which represents a decrease in fees in real terms.
+For context, during this time, fees have increased at three other healthcare regulators and are planned to increase for at least one other regulator in the coming year.

-The effects of the pandemic are still working through the wider economy and we are currently seeing a developing cost of living crisis with rising household bills.
-Council will need to factor this into its thinking when considering what level, the registration fee should be for 2022-23.
+The aftereffects of the pandemic continue to work through the wider economy and has arguably contributed to the cost-of-living crisis with rising household bills.
+Council will need to factor this into its thinking when considering what level, the registration fee should be for 2023-24.

 d.
-Regulatory reform: since the budget strategy paper last year, the thinking from the Department of Health and Social Care (DHSC) moved to once again considering whether there might be benefit from consolidating the sector and reducing the number of regulators.
+Regulatory reform: thinking from the Department of Health and Social Care (DHSC) continues around whether there might be benefit from consolidating the sector and reducing the number of regulators.
 It is unclear what the future direction of travel might be in this regard and how this may impact on how we use our resources.

-While we had hoped that the reform agenda would lead to our legislation changing around late 2021 or early 2022, this is not going to happen and the timetable for future reforms is significantly delayed.
-This means that we will continue to operate with our existing outdated legislation; however, in doing so, we will continue to be innovative and to undertake, where possible, upstream regulatory activities which might prevent more costly activities, such as fitness to practise cases.
+Though significantly delayed, the possibility of regulatory reform cannot be ignored as we think about our environmental context.
+This means we will operate with our existing outdated legislation; however, in doing so, we will continue to be innovative and to undertake, where possible, upstream regulatory activities which might prevent more costly activities, such as fitness to practise cases.